Fall-2021-Stat-340/FinalProject/ProgressReport.md

 > At least one plot summarizing some aspect of the data set that is interesting to you and your group.
 Your plot should be well-labeled, have an appropriate title, and your document should include a reasonably detailed description of what the plot shows as well as any discussion/interpretation of the contents of the plot (e.g., if the plot shows a clear trend in your data, discuss that trend, why it is or isn’t surprising, etc.).

+A large portion of our work up to this point was data exploration.
+One tool that we used was creating correlation matricies between all the indicators for different countries.
+The actual matricies that we used were `193` x `193`, so in the below correlation matrix we selected a few that we found interesting.
+To actually choose the below indicators we filtered for indicators highly correlated with GDP and selected a few we found interesting.

+One thing that we learned from these matricies is that there are a lot of strong correlations that we are actually *not* interested in.
+For example, some indicators such as government expenditure are highly correlated with GDP, but this is less interesting because the measurement is in a similar domain.
+What we are more interested are correlations or patterns across domains such as a relation between women's education and GDP.
+One solution to do this may be grouping indicators by domain, but we are still unsure of a objective way to do this.
+Regardless, these correlation matricies are one way we are attempting to show relations between indicators.

+Similarly, the plot tells us there are correlations between things such as `Population in urban agglomerations of more than 1 million` and GDP.
+As mentioned before, what is actually more salient is the amount of noise we found between these variables.
+It suggests we should attempt to filter these indicators more or measure more complex relations.
+One option is to filter for indicators with the riches data (most observations).
+We are also considering using methods to decrease the dimensionality of our data with PCA.

 <div align="center">
 	<img width="45%" src="https://user-images.githubusercontent.com/53503018/141596183-3dde91c0-2082-4b25-a088-683a8b701a40.png"></img>
 	<img width="45%" src="https://user-images.githubusercontent.com/53503018/141595932-960c7362-6bfa-4265-875f-dc1a844edcbf.png"></img>